khaapamaki/ColorSchemeManipulator/readme.md

 This is a tiny command line tool for adjusting colors in color schemes.
 Works currently with JetBrains IDEA (.icls) and Visual Studio (.vstheme) color scheme files.

-Added option to convert colors on png-files for quick testing
+Added option to convert colors on png-files for quick testing.

 ### Currently available filters and corresponding CLI options